Eng0AI/denuvo-slides-template/slides.md

 # Outlook

-- Managed to reliably bypass Denuvo in Black Myth: Wukong
+- Maybe managed to reliably bypass Denuvo in Black Myth: Wukong
 - Can't share details at the moment 🙁

 <br>